lewissbaker/papers/isocpp/relax-coreturn-restrictions.md

 to handle the tail-recursive call case.
 Something that is currently disallowed by the current TS wording.

-If we allowed promise types to define both `return_void` and `return_value` then this would allow implementation of the tail-call capapbilities of `recursive_task` for all types, not just non-`void` types.
+If we allowed promise types to define both `return_void` and `return_value` then this would allow implementation of the tail-call capabilities of `recursive_task` for all types, not just non-`void` types.

 ## Tail-Recursive Generators